phillipsar2/aspen_snakemake/README.md

 5. Ploidy determination
 * Ploidy was determined using `gbs2ploidy`
-* Heterozygous sites from the filtered vcf were used (without LD filter applied)
+* Heterozygous sites from the filtered vcf were used (without LD filter applied, before dropping genotypes)
 * The allele ratio with the highest posterior probability was used to assign ploidy (`data/gbs2ploidy/flow_cyt_predictions.csv`)
-* Quality of the ploidy calls were assessed by TO-DO

 6. Genotyping
 * `updog` was used for genotyping with dosage specified by the called ploidy